-I knew I would be able to have relations with Todd’s mom moments after Todd introduced us.
-She would give me “extra” looks when Todd wasn’t looking, and she said things that let me know that all she needed was a thumb up to start the proceedings.
-If Todd’s mom was attractive, my humility wouldn’t permit me to write such a thing, but there was a reason that a forty-something female made it clear that her intentions with her son’s twenty-year-old friend were not honorable, and most of the reasons had more to do with her marketability than mine.
+My first clue that my good friend Todd was more than unusual arrived when his mom let it be known, moments after our initial greeting, that I would be able to have relations with her if I wanted.
+She wasn’t shy, or coy, but she avoided giving me extra looks when she knew her son was looking.
+Those penetrating looks informed me that all she needed was a thumbs-up to start the proceedings.
+If Todd’s mom had admirable or attractive qualities, my humility wouldn’t permit me to write such a thing, but there were reasons that a 40-something female made it clear that her intentions with her son’s 20-year-old friend were less than honorable, and most of those reasons had more to do with her marketability than mine.

-Todd’s mom wore a frayed, yellow T-shirt that said something along the lines of “smell the magic” with an arrow pointing downwards.
-Her hairdo led the observer to believe that she had spent quite a bit of money on oils, and a considerable amount of time curling.
-I wasn’t able to determine if either of these enhancements were natural or not, but judging by her overall appearance I made an educated guess that the woman hadn’t been to a beauty salon since Gorbachev stepped down as General Secretary.
-She also had a “What are you looking at?” expression on her face that led one to feel an apology might be necessary, in the introductory phase, until it could be determined that this was her natural expression.
+Todd’s mom wore a frayed, yellow T-shirt that said something she considered funny on it.
+Her hairdo led observers to believe she spent quite a bit of money on oils, and a considerable amount of time curling.
+I wasn’t able to determine if either of these enhancements were natural or not, but judging by her overall appearance, my educated guess was that the woman hadn’t darkened the door of a beauty salon since Mikhail Gorbachev stepped down as the Russian general secretary.
+She also wore a what-are-you-looking-at? expression that led one to think an apology might be necessary, until it could be determined that this was her natural facial expression.

-She also said snarky, bitter things that slipped beyond my definition of cool to that dreaded arena that no adult can escape of trying too hard.
-This cynical bitterness did not cause her to name her only begotten son Todd, I’m quite sure, and I do not believe that his mom’s near palpable hatred of men had anything to do with her giving her only son a life of misery with a name.
-I’m sure she just liked it.
+She also said snarky, bitter things that slipped beyond the definition of cool to a dreaded arena few can escape of trying too hard.
+I’m sure that cynical bitterness did not lead her to name her only-begotten son Todd, and I do not believe that his mom’s near palpable hatred of men had anything to do with her sentencing her son to a life of misery with the moniker.
+I’m sure she just liked the sound of the name.

-Most people don’t consider it possible to curse a child with a name.
-Even a person with an odd, one syllable sound attached to their identity is not cursed, naysayers might add, not in the manner you suggest anyway.
-A child can go onto achieve great things as an adult, no matter what their name is, look at Aldous Huxley.
+Most people don’t consider it plausible to curse a child with a name.
+Even a person with an odd, one-syllable sound attached to their identity is not cursed, naysayers might add.
+A child can go onto achieve great things as an adult, in spite of their name.
+The illustrious career of Aldous Huxley is but one example.
 They can gain acceptance among their peers, they can be happy, and they can escape anything put before them.
-A name is a trivial concern in the grand scope of things, is something they might say.
-Contrarians might admit that there are names out there that could cripple a child, such as those names that rhyme with body functions, but how many parents would set out to cripple their child in such a manner?
+A name is a trivial concern in the grand scheme of things.
+Even the most vocal contrarians would have to admit that some names might cripple a child, such as those that rhyme with embarrassing body functions, but seldom will a parent intentionally set out to hinder their offspring in such a manner.

 When I first met Todd, I thought he was an idiot.
-That assessment was unfair, of course, because I based the thought on the sound of his name.
-Yet, when I learned that Todd couldn’t tie his own shoes, I considered that a bit of a stretch beyond my initial assessment.
+That assessment was unfair, of course, because I based it on the sound of his name.
+When I learned that Todd couldn’t tie his own shoes, however, I considered that a bit of a stretch beyond my initial assessment.

-“Come On!”
-I said, “He’s nineteen!”
-I was a naïve twenty-year-old that was not difficult to fool.
-I didn’t know that at the time, of course, but I sensed a certain susceptibility I had that I knew I would have to expend effort to defeat.
-Even with that though, I thought this idea they were trying to sell me was beyond the pale.
+“Come on!”
+I said, “You’re 19!”
+I was a naïve 20-year-old, and I was not difficult to fool.
+I didn’t know that at the time, of course, but I sensed a certain susceptibility that I would have to expend effort to defeat.
+Even with that acknowledgement, I thought the idea they were trying to sell me was beyond the pale.

-Todd did not reveal this story.
-I had to prompt the revelation.
-That prompt arrived after I tired of the tension between us and said:
+Todd did not willingly reveal his story.
+I had to prompt the revelation, after I tired of the confusing, silent tension.

-“So, if you don’t know how to tie your shoes,” I said believing the shoes were symbolic of a greater story that I might regret opening.
-“Why would you buy tennis shoes that have shoe strings?”
+“So, if you don’t know how to tie your shoes,” I said, believing the shoes were symbolic of a Pandora’s Box that I would regret ever opening, “why would you buy tennis shoes that have laces?”

 I was the only one in the room not laughing.